PDF417/pdf417-ios/README.md

 	```

 	Then you need to setup pdf417 initialization parameters.
 Parameters are placed in a `NSMutableDictionary` object.
-	This is where you set which barcode formats are scanned (currently QR code and pdf417) and where you can set language used in pdf417 framework.
+	This is where you set which barcode formats are scanned (currently PDF417, QR code and 1D barcode types) and where you can set language used in pdf417 framework.

 	```objective-c
 	// Create object which stores pdf417 framework settings